DIMENSIONAL ADVERTISING™

 When used creatively, dimensional advertising is the only media form that allows your audience to physically interact with your brand.

 That physical connection makes them anchors to your Purpose-Ecosystem™.
-Every time someone touches one, it becomes a time machine — taking them back to how you made them feel when you first touched them with your story.
+Every time someone touches one, it becomes a time machine, taking them back to how you made them feel when you first touched them with your story.

 No screen has ever done that.

-It is the only advertising medium with an inherent perceived value.
 People do not ad-block it, skip it, mute it, or scroll past it.
-They receive it.
-In many cases, they keep it for years.

 A well-chosen piece sits on a desk, hangs in a closet, or gets carried to a meeting.
 Every time it appears, it delivers an impression that was never purchased, never scheduled, and never interrupts anyone's day.

-Sight.
-Touch.
-Sometimes sound, smell, or taste.
-No other advertising medium engages multiple senses simultaneously.
 Sensory memory is the most durable form of memory.
 What people feel when they first receive something is what they remember longest.

 This is not a creative advantage.
 It is a neurological one.
 Use it deliberately or waste it entirely.
 There is no middle ground.

 In the hands of a storyteller, a dimensional piece has no parallel in its ability to draw an audience deeper into a narrative and keep it present long after the first interaction.
-Your organization's story can be held.

 A flashlight that sheds light on facts about violence against women.
 A photo album that removes friction from a life-changing relocation decision.
 A t-shirt that makes someone a hero in a story worth joining.
 The medium is the message only when the story is worth telling.